samkenxstream/SamKenX-zkevm-doc/mkdocs/docs/zkEVM/How-To-Run-A-zkNode.md

+### Configuration Parameters

+The synchroniser has to keep up to date and therefore regularly pulls for changes in the network, especially from Ethereum but also from the “trusted” sequencer’s broadcasting mechanism.
+The **default syncing rate** for the synchroniser is every 2 seconds, unless stipulated otherwise in the configuration.

+The **keystore** file, used to store private keys, is normally required for running the sequencer and the aggregator but not for a synchronizer/rpc-setup.
+And now we have this inconvenient situation that this is required to run the node when it shouldn’t, for instance, if there are no transactions sent to L1.
+Since the mango testnet uses trusted sequencer and aggregator, keystore is not required.
+This will however be reviewed when a decentralised zkEVM network is rolled out.

 ### Sample Data

 It's important to populate your local zkEVM node with some data before you start testing out the network.
 The `make run` command will execute the containers required to run the environment, but it will not execute anything else. **Your local L2 network will be essentially empty**.